UCF Knights football: Citrus Bowl (1979–2006)

-FBC Mortgage Stadium (2007–present)
+Acrisure Bounce House (2007–present)

-In early 2005, as a response to the deteriorating condition of the Citrus Bowl, and lack of revenue derived from the games there, UCF formally proposed building an on-campus stadium.
+In 2005, in response to the dilapidated state of the Citrus Bowl, its distance from UCF's main campus, and lack of revenue derived from the games played there, UCF formally proposed building an on-campus stadium.
 Additional motivations included drawing more students to the games, a more intimate setting, and establishing game-day traditions on campus.
 In December 2005, the UCF Board of Trustees approved the construction of a new on-campus stadium.
-The new stadium, at the time named Bright House Networks Stadium, was originally planned to open in time for the 2006 football season, but neighborhood opposition delayed the time frame by a year.
+The new stadium, at the time named Bright House Networks Stadium, was originally planned to open in time for the 2006 football season, but neighborhood opposition delayed construction by a year.